 - Develop positive relationships with families, colleagues, and community members

-- Apply content knowledge and inquiry tools to analyze meaningful curriculum
+- Apply content knowledge and inquiry tools to construct meaningful curriculum

 - Demonstrate an exemplary work ethic and uphold the standards of the early childhood profession

-Students with a non-credit credential, such as the Child Development Associate (CDA) or Step 7 on the Oregon Registry, may apply for up to 12 transcripted credits at MHCC.
+Students with a non-credit credential, such as the Child Development Associate (CDA) or Step 7 on the Oregon Registry, may apply for up to 12 transcripted credits at MHCC upon completion of one ECE credit course at MHCC.
 See the program adviser for more information.
 Students must successfully complete first-year classes/certificate coursework prior to admission to second-year classes.
 Program advisers will determine individual eligibility.